Hyderabadi Mutton Marag | Mutton Soup

 a spoon of mutton marag over a bowl of soup served with accompaniments to show the texture

-A cold evening with this warm bowl of Mutton Marag, and a side of crusty bread—what more could you possibly need?
-This Hyderabadi delicacy is a rich, brothy soup with nutty, garlicky flavors, and fall-off-the-bone tender mutton.
+A cold evening calls for a warm bowl of Mutton Marag, especially when there’s some crusty bread on the side.
+After all, what more could you possibly need?
+This Hyderabadi delicacy is a rich, brothy soup packed with nutty, garlicky flavours, while the mutton is cooked until wonderfully tender and falls right off the bone.

 What makes this dish truly stand out is the way it’s made; pressure-cooked for tenderness, then slow-simmered for deep, layered flavors.
 A blend of almond and cashews gives the broth a silky texture, while whole spices bring in the classic warmth.
 Traditionally served as a starter at weddings and feasts, Mutton Marag is comfort food at its finest.